Dear Facebook Ads, Customer Support Sucks

 DSC_0012.JPG

-Creative Commons License photo credit: Andrew Feinberg
+photo credit: Andrew Feinberg

 FYI, we don’t ask anyone “permission” to spend money on their product.
 The appropriate approach is for Facebook to thank us for our business.
 I know you’re a rock star Mark and I’m just some schlep-marketer, but I’d be happy to meet with you anywhere in America to discuss this matter.
-I’ve got a few suggestions regarding the how to handle customers like aimClear.
+I’ve got a few suggestions regarding the how to handle customers like AIMCLEAR.
 Say anything you want about Google AdWords, but they are a reliable partner when my company’s reputation is on the line. </rant>